 Overnight at a guesthouse in Muktinath.

-A pleasant walk past an alpine landscape, the trail to Tatopani is a scenic one.
+After breakfast, A drive to Tatopani is a scenic one.
 The route follows a lush coniferous forest and green pastures.
 This is a welcome change from the dry and arid landscape of the past few days.
 As you descend lower you can feel the humidity and the change in the temperature.
 Cross the checkpoint and Ghasa before finally arriving in Tatopani, your stop for the night.

 Tatopani which means 'hot water' in Nepali is famous for its hot springs.
 Locals come from far and wide to bathe in the therapeutic water of the hot springs.
 You can enjoy a dip in the steamy pool and relax your sore muscles.